ibm-cloud-docs/natural-language-understanding/customizing.md

 ### Analyzing HTML with advanced rules models
 {: #analyzing-html-with-advanced-rules-model}

 {{site.data.keyword.nlushort}} removes HTML tags that are sent in the `html` or `url` parameters to focus analysis on the text content.
-In cases where you want the HTML tags to be processed by advanced rules models, you need to do the following.
+In cases where you want the HTML tags to be processed by advanced rules models, follow these steps.

-1. When exporting your model from {{site.data.keyword.knowledgestudioshort}}, select the **Enable Detagging** button before you press **OK**.
+1. When you export your model from {{site.data.keyword.knowledgestudioshort}}, select **Enable Detagging** before you press **OK**.
 2. Pass HTML content in the `text` field so that the service does not remove HTML tags before analysis.

     - Example *parameters.json* file: